 ON THE FLOOR:

-You can meditate in a lotus position (if your body allows it), or in a cross-legged position.
-Important is to stand upright, with your spine erect, and your muscles relaxed.
+You can meditate in a lotus or cross-legged position (if your body allows it).
+It is essential to stand upright, with your spine erect and your muscles relaxed.
 Keep your chest up to facilitate normal breathing, your shoulders slightly back, and your chin parallel to the floor.
-Often, as a beginner, it can be difficult to keep your back straight for a long time.
+It can be difficult for a beginner to keep your back straight for a long time.
 If this is your case, when you feel the need, you can use a pillow under your buttocks, or you can lean your back against a wall.

-In general, meditation can be done with the eyes open, but most practitioners prefer to close them.
+Meditation can generally be done with open eyes, but most practitioners prefer to close them.
 This is also my recommendation for you.
 Especially as a beginner, the risk of being visually distracted is much higher.

 ON THE CHAIR:

-To keep the spine erect and the chest open, sit forward, with the hands, and palms upright, at the junctions of the thighs and abdomen.
+To keep the spine and the chest open, sit forward, with the hands and palms upright, at the junctions of the thighs and abdomen.
 Keep your legs slightly apart, with the soles on the floor.

-Ensure your comfort all the time, because if you stay comfortable you will meditate, if not, most likely you will have interruptions.
+Ensure your comfort always because if you stay comfortable, you will meditate; if not, you will most likely have interruptions.
 But whatever the discomfort factor is (numb your legs, you feel the tension in your neck area, you have itching, you feel pain in the lower back), do not try to resist them.

-- If you are agitated before meditation, it is recommended to wait a few minutes to calm down.
-Do a body relaxation, and take slow controlled breaths to calm yourself.
+• If you are agitated before meditation, waiting a few minutes to calm down is recommended.
+Do a body relaxation, and take slow, controlled breaths to calm yourself.

-- It is not recommended to meditate immediately after a meal.
-Wait at least 30 minutes after a light meal, and 2 up to 3 hours after a heavy one, before starting meditating.
+• Meditation is not recommended immediately after a meal.
+Wait at least 30 minutes after a light meal and up to 3 hours after a heavy one before meditating.

-- Do not think that you have to do something special while meditating, or that you have to live a special experience.
-As I mentioned throughout the article, you can see the transformation when the practice is over, and you continue with the daily activities.
+• Do not think that you have to do something special while meditating or that you have to live a unique experience.
+As I mentioned throughout the article, you can see the transformation when the practice is over and you continue the daily activities.
 You will notice that you will become much more creative, intuitive, friendly, and generous, with greater love and appreciation for yourself, and much more open to opportunities.

-- Avoid criticizing yourself.
-Whatever you experience during meditation it is normal, and as long as you do not resist, and let yourself be open to the unexpected, and unknown, you can be sure that you are meditating correctly.
+• Avoid criticizing yourself.
+Whatever you experience during meditation is normal.
+If you do not resist and be open to the unexpected and unknown, you can be sure you are meditating correctly.
 Just enjoy the experience!

 DEVELOP A DAILY MEDITATION PROGRAM

-If you want your life to change, let the practice of meditation become a daily ritual for you.
+Let meditation become a daily ritual if you want your life to change.
 Many people avoid or postpone meditation for various reasons.
 In most cases, they remember to meditate when life challenges them, but after a short time, they forget about it.

-It is not the same to meditate every day, starting with 2-10 minutes and increasing as you deepen the practice, with a meditation done in a day for several hours, or occasionally when you remember.
-When meditation becomes a daily program in your life, only then it will be a habit just like washing your hands or teeth.
+It is not the same to meditate every day, starting with 2-10 minutes and increasing as you deepen the practice, with a meditation done in a day for several hours or occasionally when you remember.
+Only when meditation becomes a daily program will it become a habit, like washing your hands or teeth.

-That is why I recommend you treat meditation as a series of activities that you perform naturally, without doing them scheduled.
-For example, you woke up, go to the bathroom, to the toilet, wash your hands, face, and teeth, make coffee, interact with family members, prepare breakfast, etc.
+That is why I recommend you treat meditation as a series of activities that you perform naturally without doing them scheduled.
+For example, you wake up, go to the bathroom, to the toilet, wash your hands, face, and teeth, make coffee, interact with family members, prepare breakfast, etc.

-The easiest way to stick to the meditation program without any effort would be to wake up, go to the bathroom, then immediately meditate.
-Thus, you will start the new day in a state of inner peace, and you will greet every moment of the day with serenity, energy, and efficiency.
+The easiest way to stick to the meditation program without effort would be to wake up, go to the bathroom, and immediately meditate.
+Thus, you will start the new day in a state of inner peace and greet every moment of the day with serenity, energy, and efficiency.

-Try to make use of these simple tips, and you will see how easily you will be able to make meditation a daily habit.
+Try to use these simple tips, and you will see how easily you can make meditation a daily habit.

 SAY NO TO THE EXCUSES!